 If you have ever tried to combine data from different tables manually, that is a lot of copy/paste!
 In this post, I’ll show you how to use Excel’s VSTACK function so you can do it instantly with a single formula.
 No copy/paste needed!!
 Video Step by Step Let’s say you have a table in Excel…Read More

 Microsoft recently introduced 14 new functions for Excel—they are sure to help you save some time.
 We’ll start with a short description of each and then jump into some demonstrations.
-TEXTSPLIT: splits text into columns and/or rows based on one or more delimiters.
-TEXTBEFORE: returns the text before the specified delimiter.
-TEXTAFTER: returns the text…Read More
+To view the demonstrations and learn more about each function, check out the Full Article Published in CalCPA Magazine.Read More

 Formulas are what make Excel, Excel.
 They’re how we perform both simple and complex calculations, and the possibilities are nearly endless as far as what they can do.
 Today, we’re going back to the basics with an overview of what formulas are and how to use them, as well as sharing our Excel formulas tutorial…Read More